Low Polynomial Exclusion of Planar Graph Patterns: Excluding a graph of pathwidth at most 2 with a quadratic bound on treewidth

-Iteratively contracting in $G$ the edges of $P$ (resp.\ $R$) whose one of the ends is not in $P'$ (resp.\ not in $R'$) and removing the vertices that are not in $P$, $R$ or $Q$ gives the graph $\sg{k}$.
-The operations used to obtain it are vertices deletions and edge contractions, thus $\sg{k}$ is a minor of $G$.
+Iteratively contracting in $G$ which have at most one end in $P'$ (resp.\ in $R'$) and removing the vertices that are not in $P'$, $R'$ or $Q'$ gives the graph $\sg{h-1}$.
+The operations used to obtain it are vertices and edge deletions, and edge contractions, thus $\sg{h-1}$ is a minor of $G$.
+This concludes the~proof. \end{proof}